No time to read? Listen to an audio version of this blog below. Once you’ve finished, check out the bonus discussion here.

 Make certain everyone is on the same page and has rapport.
 It’s your relationship to manage.
 Also, ensure all team members (from your bank and the agency) know each other, understand their own roles, and each other’s responsibilities.

 And never leave difficult people in the dark.
-Too many people avoid involving a negative Nancy.
-But imagine how negative Nancy will be when she finds out she’s been left out completely.
+Too many people avoid involving a negative Nelly.
+But imagine how negative Nelly will be when she finds out she’s been left out completely.
 Getting people involved doesn’t mean you have to follow their input to the letter.
 Listen to difficult people like you would anyone else—get their input and then take the good and leave the bad.

 Have as many difficult conversations about roles and responsibilities as you can in the beginning, and the process will run much more smoothly.
 After all, you don’t want to find out someone you disagree with has been calling your agency without your knowledge and ordering contradictory work.
 That’s frustrating and expensive.